Residence permits for children moving to a parent in Sweden

 - copies of the child’s passport showing their personal data, photograph, signature, passport number, issuing country, validity period and whether the child has permission to live in countries other than their country of origin

-If you have sole custody of the child, the custody decision has to be included.
-If the other parent is dead, you have to include a death certificate.
+If you have sole custody of the child, the custody decision must be included with the application.
+If the other parent has died, you must include the death certificate.

-Make sure that the information on the documents you enclose is clearly visible.
-On copies of passports, make sure that the numbers and characters at the top and bottom of the passport pages is clear and legible.
+Check that the information on the documents you submit is clearly visible.
+On copies of passports, make sure that the numbers and characters at the top and bottom of the passport pages are clear and legible.

-- the name, date of birth and address of the parent who consents
+- the name, date of birth and address of the parent providing their consent

-- the name and date of birth of the child to which the statement of consent relates
+- the name and date of birth of the child the statement of consent regards

-- a statement that the parent agrees that the child should be granted a residence permit to settle in Sweden
+- a statement indicating that the parent agrees to the child being granted a residence permit to settle in Sweden

-- the signature of parent consenting, along with his or her name in printed letters.
+- the signature of the consenting parent, along with their name in printed form.

 When we have received the child's application

-Once the Migration Agency has reviewed the child’s application, you (the person who submitted the application on behalf of the child) will be sent an email asking you to make an appointment with the relevant embassy or consulate-general for an interview with the child.
+Once the Swedish Migration Agency has reviewed the child’s application, you (the person who submitted the application on behalf of the child) will be sent an email asking you to make an appointment with the relevant embassy or consulate-general for an interview with the child.
 The child must bring their passport to the interview.
-During the interview, the child will be asked questions about him or herself and about his or her relationship with the parent in Sweden.
+During the interview, the child will be asked questions about themselves and their relationship with the parent in Sweden.
 The child's passport will also be checked.

-The Swedish Migration Agency will also interview the parent living in Sweden.
-This will be done either via a questionnaire or through a personal interview at one of the Swedish Migration Agency's offices.
+The parent in Sweden will also be asked a number of questions.
+This will be done either via a questionnaire or through a personal interview at one of the Swedish Migration Agency’s offices.

 After the decision has been made